afreeorange/rsync-timemachine/README.md

 2. [Not *really*](http://ss64.com/dates.html), since I'd have to use colons instead of periods.
 This is icky since you'd have to escape them.<br /> So, although my naming isn't 100% compliant, I wanted the folders to sort well and  not have characters that would require escaping or double-quotes.
 If you have a better nomenclature, let me know.
 3. Basically the output of using the `--progress` flag with `rsync`
 4. I realize it can be ridiculous, but it works for me.
 Do fork and improve!
-5. See the "*Multiple files and folders*" section of [this document](http://articles.slicehost.com/2007/10/10/rsync-exclude-files-and-folders)
+5. See the "Multiple files and folders" section of [this document](http://articles.slicehost.com/2007/10/10/rsync-exclude-files-and-folders)